Lightning in a Bottle: Lightning in a Bottle Stages

-The main stage of Lightning in a Bottle is the Lightning stage which holds all of the headliners performances.
-There are also many other smaller movable stages located all over the festival grounds where local artists perform a bananas, catipillars, and monsters.
+The main stage of Lightning in a Bottle is the Lightning stage which holds all of the headliners' performances.
+There are also many other smaller movable stages located all over the festival grounds where local artists perform atop Art Cars, which are decorated as objects such as bananas, catarpillars, and monsters.

-Notiable Artists
+Notable Artists

-Some of the most recent notiable artists that have performed include Skrillex (2024), James Blake (2024), Rufus du Sol (2024), Khruangbin (2025) Jamie xx (2025), Four Tet (2025), and John Summit (2025).
+Some of the most recent notable artists who have performed include Skrillex (2024), James Blake (2024), Rufus du Sol (2024), Khruangbin (2025) Jamie xx (2025), Four Tet (2025), and John Summit (2025).
 All of these artists range from around 3-20 million monthly listeners on Spotify.
-Coming in 2026, Empire of the Sun, Mau P, and Sara Landary will perform at Lightning in a Bottle.
+Coming in 2026, Empire of the Sun, Mau P, and Sara Landry will perform at Lightning in a Bottle.